pypa/pip/docs/html/user_guide.rst

 For the cases where wheels are not available, pip offers :ref:`pip wheel` as a convenience, to build wheels for all your requirements and dependencies.

-:ref:`pip wheel` requires the `wheel package
-<https://pypi.org/project/wheel/>`_ to be installed, which provides the
-"bdist_wheel" setuptools extension that it uses.

 To build wheels for your requirements and all their dependencies to a local
 directory: